Tea (meal): Outside Britain

+Afternoon tea has become a symbol of English culture.
+Its presence, or absence, in the former colonies of the British Empire reflects the rise and decline of English influence, as well as which traditions were valued and preserved.
+Britain imported goods and raw materials from its colonies, and exported its cultural traditions to them.
+By the end of the 19th century, colonial officials had firmly adopted afternoon tea into their routines and continued the tradition at new posts.
+Afternoon tea became part of the colonial legacy, rooted in many post-colonial cultures, and continues to exist in both modified and unchanged forms.

+Afternoon tea became widespread in countries of the former British Empire, including Australia, Hong Kong, India, Canada, Kenya, Malta, and South Africa.
+The custom is also observed in society and luxury hotels in countries such as Austria, Belgium, Hungary, Greece, Denmark, Italy, Norway, Poland, Finland, Czech Republic, Sweden, and Switzerland.
+In Russia, the term "five o'clock tea" became a symbol of refined lifestyle and entered the vocabulary of the Russian intelligentsia in the late 19th century.
+Among lower social strata, afternoon tea with a samovar also became a habit.

 Australia, New Zealand, and South Africa

 In South Africa, New Zealand, and Australia, a small informal social gathering usually at someone's home for tea and a light meal (e.g. biscuits, scones, or slices of cake or sandwiches) in the mid-afternoon is referred to as "afternoon tea".
 More generally, any light meal or snack taken at mid-afternoon, with or without tea or another hot drink, may also be referred to as "afternoon tea".

 When taken at mid-morning instead of mid-afternoon, the term "morning tea" is used in place of "afternoon tea" in Australia and New Zealand.
 These usages have declined in popularity in recent years, in tandem with the rise in coffee culture, particularly in Australia.
 The term high tea is now used in the southern hemisphere to describe formal afternoon teas.
 Formal afternoon teas are often held outside the private home in commercial tea rooms, function venues, hotels, or similar.

 In Australia and New Zealand, a break from work or school taken at mid-morning is frequently known as "morning tea", and a break at mid-afternoon as "afternoon tea," both with or without the tea being drunk.
 A smoko, originally meaning a cigarette break, is also used as slang for a break, especially for people working in manual work.

 In Australia and New Zealand, tea also refers to "dinner".